 Goals without milestones lack direction.
 And to be able to follow the right direction, you need the right strategies that follow the right timeline.

-Creating clear, accurate, and distinct milestones is essential to reach your goals.
+Creating clear, accurate, and distinct milestones is essential to reaching your goals.
 An effective milestone has four key elements:

-- Description (What): List down the details of your milestone.
-For instance, instead of writing 'increase sales', you can write 'increase sales by 30% percent'.
+List down the details of your milestone.
+For instance, instead of writing ‘increase sales, you can write ‘increase sales by 30% percent.
 Add as many details as necessary to understand your objectives.

-- Delegation (Who): Assign the responsibility to the relevant talents.
-Make sure to keep adequate supervision on the progress made to ensure a consistent outcome.
+Assign the responsibility to the relevant talents.
+Make sure to keep adequate supervision of the progress made to ensure a consistent outcome.

 The next step is to set yourself apart from your competitors to establish authority.
 A well-made roadmap can help you get there and make sure that your business stands the test of time.